Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Real Data Analyses

 The breast cancer diagnostic data was first used in \citet{street93}.
-Ten real-valued features on 569 cases of breast tumours are reported -- 357 benign and 212 malignant.
+Ten real-valued features on 569 cases of breast tumours are reported: 357 benign and 212 malignant.
 The mean, standard error, and ``worst'' or largest of these features were computed for each image, resulting in 30 attributes.
-The GHD-GLS approach is fitted to these data for $G=1,2,\dots, 6$.
-The lowest BIC occurs at the two-component model.
-A summary of the best models from GHD-GLS, MGHD and MGHFA approaches is shown in Table~\ref{table:data2comp.}.
-The GHD-GLS and MGHD approaches give the correct number of components (i.e., $G=2$).
-The GHD-GLS yields the best ARI among the three approaches (ARI=0.79).
-The GHD-GLS misclassifies only 32 out of 569 observations (Table~\ref{table:result2}).
+The GHD-GLS, MGHD and MGHFA methods are fitted for $G=2,3,4$ and, for MGHFA, for $q = 1,2,3$.
+A summary of the best models from the GHD-GLS, MGHD and MGHFA approaches is given in Table~\ref{table:data2comp.}.
+The GHD-GLS and MGHD approaches give the correct number of components, i.e., $G=2$.
+The GHD-GLS approach yields the best ARI among the three approaches ($\text{ARI}=0.77$) and misclassifies only 34 out of 569 observations (Table~\ref{table:result2}).